pixelmatix/smartmatrix-docs/docs/library.md

 TODO: add full instructions on converting the font, and the manual .c file manipulation needed to include the font bitmap file in the library.

 ### Hardware Specific
-All hardware-specific code and definitions are kept in two files: SmartMatrix.cpp and MatrixHardware_*.h
+All hardware-specific code and definitions are kept in two files: SmartMatrix.cpp and MatrixHardware_*.h.

-SmartMatrix.c is specific to the Freescale Kinetis MK20DX microcontroller used in the Teensy 3.0 and 3.1.
+SmartMatrix.cpp is specific to the Freescale Kinetis MK20DX microcontroller used in the Teensy 3.0 and 3.1.
 The code takes care of initializing the hardware, updating display data buffers in the background, and setting up DMA to move the data to the display.
+The code is written to be flexible to slight variations in hardware, which are set in the MatrixHardware_*.h header file.

 Only one of the the MatrixHardware_*.h files should be included by the project.
 Each header holds definitions that may change depending on the size and configuration of the display that is attached to the microcontroller, or may change depending on the pins used to connect the microcontroller to the display.
 There are options to change the refresh rate, color depth, and number of rows that are buffered that may be changed to modify the amount of resources (CPU cycles and RAM) required to refresh the display.
 If the application affects the DMA module, by using DMA for another purpose or changing the CPU clock for example, there are delays that can be adjusted to compensate.

 ### Drawing
 MatrixBackground.cpp holds the code for drawing to the virtual screen.

+### Scrolling Text
+MatrixForeground.cpp has the code that implements the scrolling text layer.

 ### Color
 MatrixColor.cpp holds the code to work with rgb24 values, and the code and lookup tables to do color conversion.

 ### Configuration
 MatrixConfig.cpp provides methods for setting options like screen rotation and brightness.

-### Scrolling Text
-MatrixForeground.cpp has the code that implements the scrolling text layer.